 While everyone wants the best picture possible, it is important to know a few more differences between HD and SD.

 Aspect Ratio – HD video is 16:9 and SD is 4:3.
 If you are not aware there is an aspect ratio difference it can be easy to be mixed up.
 Make sure your presentations are sized for the screens aspect ratio to avoid any poor image quality or slides not fitting correctly on the screens.
-Let all presenters know which format their presentations need to be in ahead of time.
+Let all the presenters know which format their presentations need to be in ahead of time.

 Tell your AV company what you want to have.
-High-definition looks a lot better so we recommend using that.
+High-definition looks a lot better, so we recommend using that.

 You should feel a little bit more confident in your AV term knowledge by now.
-At Endless we know AV can be overwhelming.
+At Endless, we know AV can be overwhelming.
 We do everything we can to help you understand your AV quote and what you are getting.
 For each event, we walk our clients through the quote line by line, explaining AV terms as needed.
 It is crucial to have your AV company explain everything so you understand your AV quote.
-When you understand you are armed with the knowledge to make the best decisions on AV for your event.
+When you understand, you are armed with the knowledge to make the best decisions on AV for your event.

-Be sure to subscribe to our blog to catch the next part of our 3 part AV series!
+Be sure to subscribe to our blog to catch the next part of our 3-part AV series!